Peptide blend protocol

 - Lyophilised: Store at −20 °C (−4 °F) or below; protect from moisture and light.

 - Reconstituted: Refrigerate at 2–8 °C. Do not freeze.
-Use within 4 weeks.
+Use within 4 weeks (14–28 days); avoid repeated freeze–thaw cycles, and let the vial reach room temperature before drawing to reduce condensation.

 - Blue colour: GHK-Cu copper chelation gives the solution a characteristic blue colour — inspect for clarity but do not expect the colourless appearance of other peptides.